• Combatting Cognitive Decline in Pilots

 We must stress that doing all the things recommended would be ideal, but not practical for most people.
 However, doing as much as is realistic is really in our best interest.

 For pilots, maintaining proficiency is essential if we want to be safe.
 We should note that a good established plan to maintain proficiency will also go a long way toward fighting cognitive decline.
 A good proficiency session will involve most of our cognitive skills and functions.
 A good workout in an airplane or a simulation device can be substituted for that day's brain exercises.
 Accomplishing two goals at the same time is always good!
+But on days when not participating in proficiency training, remember that other, non-aviation activities can be valuable in maintaining and improving overall cognitive ability through brain plasticity.

 If you have any questions or comments on the course, please contact us at info@brightspotschools.com.